ramonskie/backup/README.md

 > It is possible to load the settings in an *role* or an *data bag* or leave the settings in a recipe.

+## Remove backup gem

+some times a upgrade of the backup gem goes wrong in combination with fog or it just stops working. so when adding the recipe remove.rb to your run list it will remove the backup and fog gem and then it will remove the remove recipe from the run list again so this will run 1 time only

 License and Author
 -------------------